litestar-org/litestar/docs/usage/2-route-handlers/3-asgi-route-handlers.md

     await response(scope=scope, receive=receive, send=send)
 ```

-Like other route handlers, the `asgi` decorator is an alias of the class `starlite.handlers.asgi.ASGIRouteHandler`.
+Like other route handlers, the `asgi` decorator is an alias of the class
+[`ASGIRouteHandler`][starlite.handlers.asgi.ASGIRouteHandler].
 Thus,
 the code below is equivalent to the one above:

 ```python